alokkumarr/my-big-project-/a2/README.md

 # Features

   - It provides all necessary data wrangling transformation method as a part of configuration.
-  - It provides a framework for efficiently and reliabily building statistical models.
+  - It provides a framework for efficiently and reliably building statistical models.
   - It provides a unified API which works both on RDataFrame & SparkDataFrame
   - It provides an integration module to integrate & execute on sip execution environment.